lgiovanini/luizgiovanini.github.io/_pages/about.md

 Education
 ======
 🎓 PhD in Computer Science with focus on Machine Learning (GPA: 4.00).
 Received from [PUCPR](https://www.pucpr.br/).
-My advisor was [Dr. Julio Cesar Nievola](https://www.ppgia.pucpr.br/~nievola/).

 🎓 MSc in Computer Science with focus on Machine Learning (GPA: 3.89).
-My advisor was [Dr. Julio Cesar Nievola](https://www.ppgia.pucpr.br/~nievola/).
+Received from [PUCPR](https://www.pucpr.br/).

-🎓 BSc in Electrical Engineering (GPA: 3.6)*.
+🎓 BSc in Electrical Engineering (GPA: 3.6)¹.
+Received from [PUCPR](https://www.pucpr.br/).

-* 🏆 Named 1st place in the Marcelino Champagnat Award of Academic Merit for best academic performance My PhD and MSc advisor was [Dr. Julio Cesar Nievola](https://www.ppgia.pucpr.br/~nievola/).
+¹🏆 Named 1st place in the Marcelino Champagnat Award of Academic Merit for best academic performance

+My PhD and MSc advisor was [Dr. Julio Cesar Nievola](https://www.ppgia.pucpr.br/~nievola/).
 My undergraduate research advisor was Dr. Elisangela Ferretti Manffra.

 Areas of Expertise